 '''

-\mbox{$\mbox{$\mbox{$cm$}\config$}$ --use-tool gcc:6.4.0} --searchpath MODELS --model CortexR52 --model-type tlm --link
+$ cm_config --use-tool gcc:6.4.0 --searchpath MODELS --model model --model-type tlm

+--link

 '''

 --searchpath SEARCHPATH [SEARCHPATH ...]

 Specifies the directories to search for Models or Cycle Model SystemC Runtime components.
 When not specified, the Cycle Models Configuration Tool searches the directory in which the tool was run.